The Prince of Egypt: Plot

-Arriving at an oasis, Moses defends three girls from brigands, only to realize their older sister is Tzipporah.
+Arriving at an oasis, Moses defends three girls from brigands, only to learn their older sister is Tzipporah.
 Moses is welcomed by Jethro, Tzipporah's father and the high priest of Midian, who helps Moses gain a more positive outlook on life.
-Moses becomes a shepherd, falls in love with Tzipporah, marries her, and grows adjusted to life in Midian.
+Moses becomes a shepherd, falls in love with Tzipporah, marries her, and adjusts to life in Midian.
 Moses discovers a burning bush, through which God tells him to return to Egypt and free the Hebrews.
 God bestows Moses's shepherding staff with his power and promises that he will tell Moses what to say.
 When Moses tells Tzipporah of his task, she decides to join him.

 Arriving in Egypt, Moses is happily greeted by Rameses, who is now Pharaoh with a wife and son.
 Moses demands the Hebrews' release and transforms his staff into a snake to demonstrate God's power.
 Hotep and Huy deceptively recreate this transformation, only to have their snakes eaten by Moses's.
 Not wanting to have his actions cause the empire's collapse and feeling betrayed by Moses, Rameses denies Moses's demand and doubles the Hebrews' workload.

 The Hebrews, including Aaron, blame Moses for their increased workload, discouraging Moses, but Miriam inspires Moses to persevere.
 Moses casts the first of the Ten Plagues of Egypt by changing the waters of the Nile into blood, but Rameses remains unmoved.
-God inflicts eight more plagues onto Egypt: frogs, lice, flies, livestock pestilence, boils, hailfire, locusts, and prolonged darkness, but still Rameses refuses to relent, vowing never to release the Hebrews.
+God inflicts eight more plagues onto Egypt (frogs, lice, flies, livestock pestilence, boils, hailfire, locusts, and prolonged darkness), but still Rameses refuses to relent, vowing never to release the Hebrews.
 Disheartened, Moses prepares the Hebrews for the tenth plague, instructing them to sacrifice a lamb and mark their doorposts with its blood.
 That night, the final plague kills all the firstborn sons of Egypt, including Rameses's young son, while passing over the Hebrews' marked homes.
 Grief-stricken, Rameses permits the Hebrews to leave.
 After leaving the palace, Moses collapses in anguish and remorse.